EnterpriseDB/pg_failover_slots/README.md

 ### edb_failover_slots.synchronize_slot_names

 This standby option allows setting which logical slots should be synchronized to this physical standby.
-It's comma separated list of slot filters.
+It's a comma-separated list of slot filters.

-Slot filter is defined as `key:value` pair (separated by colon) where `key` can be one of:
+A slot filter is defined as  `key:value` pair (separated by colon) where `key` can be one of:

  - `name` - specifies to match exact slot name
  - `name_like` - specifies to match slot name against SQL `LIKE` expression
- - `plugin` - specifies to match slot plugin name agains the value
+ - `plugin` - specifies to match slot plugin name against the value

 The `key` can be omitted and will default to `name` in that case.

-For example `'my_slot_name,plugin:test_decoding'` will synchronize slot named "my_slot_name" and any slots that use test_decoding plugin.
+For example, `'my_slot_name,plugin:test_decoding'` will synchronize the slot named "my_slot_name" and any slots that use the test_decoding plugin.

-If this is set to empty string, no slots will be synchronized to this physical standby.
+If this is set to an empty string, no slots will be synchronized to this physical standby.

-Default value is `'name_like:%'` which means all logical replication slots will be synchronized.
+The default value is `'name_like:%'`, which means all logical replication slots will be synchronized.

 ### edb_failover_slots.drop_extra_slots

-This standby option controls what happens to extra slots on standby that are not found on primary using `edb_failover_slots.synchronize_slot_names` filter.
+This standby option controls what happens to extra slots on the standby that are not found on the primary using the `edb_failover_slots.synchronize_slot_names` filter.
 If it's set to true (which is the default), they will be dropped, otherwise they will be kept.

 ### edb_failover_slots.primary_dsn

-A standby option for specifying which connection string to use to connect to primary when fetching slot information.
+A standby option for specifying the connection string to use to connect to the primary when fetching slot information.

-If empty (and default) is to use same connection string as `primary_conninfo`.
+If empty (default), then use same connection string as `primary_conninfo`.

 Note that `primary_conninfo` cannot be used if there is a `password` field in the connection string because it gets obfuscated by PostgreSQL and edb_failover_slots can't actually see the password.
-In this case the `edb_failover_slots.primary_dsn` must be configured.
+In this case, `edb_failover_slots.primary_dsn` must be configured.

 ### edb_failover_slots.standby_slot_names